Leke script

-The Leke script, previously known as Karen Chicken Scratch script, is an abugida used to write the Pwo Karen language and Sgaw language in Burma (Myanmar) and Thailand.
+The Leke script, previously known as Karen Chicken Scratch script, is an abugida used to write the Pwo Karen language and Sgaw language in Burma (Myanmar) and Thailand by members of the Lehkai Ariya religion.
 It has 25 consonants, 17 vowels and 3 tones.
 The script also has a unique set of numerals and punctuation, such as a full stop (period) and a comma.

 Leke is a phonemic script: words are written the way they are pronounced.
 In modern Leke script, consonants are written first, then the vowels and tones are written around them.
 In text encoding, the vowels of a syllable always follow the consonant, even the two vowels dwia thwai and ri yah, though they're written to the left of the consonant.

 History

 According to traditional Karen history, the Leke script was known as the Karen Chicken Scratch script.
 Why the earlier older Karen people was named this script as Chicken Scratch is because the story was told from generation to generation.
 It's said the first human lived in this planet is God's Ariya and his Seven sons in this world.